 You must stay active once you return home after surgery; however, you need to find a balance where you do not do too much and damage your new knee.
-A comprehensive recovery program, such as those given after surgery with Summit Medical Group Orthopedics, can have you fully independent in as little as four to six weeks.
+A comprehensive knee replacement recovery program, such as those given after surgery with Summit Medical Group Orthopedics, can have you fully independent in as little as four to six weeks.

 Driving.
 You may drive once your strength and reflexes have improved and as long as you are not taking any opioid pain medication.
 Driving usually resumes within three to six weeks after surgery.

 Exercise and sports.
 Physical therapy will be your main source of activity after surgery for up to two months.
 You may also be asked to ride a stationary bicycle to improve muscle tone and maintain flexibility in the knee.
 Your doctor will let you know when it is okay to return to regular exercises and sports.